Why Quitting Smoking Is So Hard (The Science)

 The Secret Weapon in Cigarettes: MAO Inhibitors

 Here’s something that surprises most people: nicotine alone is significantly less addictive than cigarette smoking.
-And the reason has nothing to do with nicotine.
+And the reason has nothing to do with nicotine itself.

 Tobacco smoke contains chemicals called harmala alkaloids that act as monoamine oxidase inhibitors (MAOIs).
 MAO is the enzyme your brain uses to break down dopamine, serotonin, and norepinephrine.
 When you inhibit MAO, these neurotransmitters stick around longer.